 9:30 A.M.
 Classic Worship:

 Accompanied by the Sanctuary Choir and our 40-rank pipe organ, our Classic Worship service soars with the majesty of traditional hymns and unison prayers, encouraging reflection and introspection.
 Structured in the order used by Protestant churches for over 500 years, this service invites participants to experience the reverence of classic Reformed worship.

 Accompanied by our Praise and Worship Team with keyboard, drums and guitars, Community Worship invites participants to celebrate God’s presence within and among God’s people.
 Informally led by lay members of our congregation, this service invites conversational reflection on God’s good work in our lives.
 Confession is shared, but not in unison, as one of our members prepares a personal reflection on the power of God’s unconditional grace.

 nursery and kids'/youth activities during worship

-Nursery care is available during services for infants through preschoolers, and Faith Forest, our children's education program for age 4-grade 5, meets during both services.
+Nursery care is available during services for the youngest ones, and both our Preschool Sunday School for ages 2-5 and Faith Forest, our children's education program for grades K-5, meet during both services.
 Cross Trainers, our middle school youth group for grades 6-8, meets during the 11:15 a.m. worship service during the school year.
-Children participating in Faith Forest or Cross Trainers attend the beginning of the service.
+Children participating in Preschool Sunday School, Faith Forest or Cross Trainers attend the beginning of the worship service.